ntcrft/VisionTab/README.md

 7. Select the Extracted Folder (If there are sub directories, keep opening them until you reach the folder tha!t contains the source code)
 8. Enjoy!

+## How to Install (Safari)
+1. Download "VisionTab.app" from releases TODO PUSH APP TO RELEASE
+2. Open the app
+3. Open Safari and open the settings pane by pressing ⌘ + ,
+4. Go to the Advanced tab and check "Show features for web developers"
+5. Go to the Developer tab and check "Allow unsigned extensions"
+6. Go to the Extensions tab and check VisionTab
 ## Credits

 <a href="https://github.com/Broco8Dev"><img src="https://img.shields.io/static/v1?style=social&message=Developer&logo=github&logoColor=000000&label=BrocoDev" /></a>

 <a href="https://github.com/kewla1d"><img src="https://img.shields.io/static/v1?style=social&message=Developer&logo=github&logoColor=000000&label=KewlAid" /></a>

+Ported to Safari/WebKit by notcraft_ (ntcrft)